MorganKryze/ConsoleAppVisuals/docs/3-references/index.md

 # Getting started

-This section describes all references of the library. you will find all arguments, method signatures, classes, and enums that are available for the user.
+This section describes all references of the library.
+You will find all arguments, method signatures, classes, and enums that are available for the user.

 Access to the namespaces classes and functions at the left side of this page.